It’s online convention season, and I’ll be running games at two separate conventions in October.

 First is VirtuaCon 2017 coming up soon — October 6th through 8th.
 Unfortunately I won’t be available until the 8th, but I’m running Survival of the Able at 9 a.m.
 PT on that day.
 If you’d like to try your hand at playing a person with a disability escaping from a zombie-infested almshouse in 1347, you’ll want to sign up now at Warhorn.

 I will also be running Survival of the Able at Gauntlet Con on October 20th and Psi-punk on the 22nd.
 If you don’t get a chance to play at VirtuaCon, or if you’d just like to join me again, make sure you sign up soon.

 Early registration is open for Patreon subscribers of The Gauntlet.
 Registration for all other players starts October 1st.
-Set yourself a calendar reminder to … Continue reading
+Set yourself a calendar reminder to sign up …